Devotional for Saturday and Sunday September 8-9

 Good Morning Everyone,

-Our thought for today: “When God shows you what you to do, you need to act on it.”
+Our thought for today: “When God repeats it, it’s because we need to hear it.”

 God Bless,